awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ebextensions.md

 For examples of commonly used \.ebextensions, see the [Elastic Beanstalk Configuration Files Repository](https://github.com/awsdocs/elastic-beanstalk-samples/tree/master/configuration-files)\.

 **Requirements**
 + **Location** – Place all of your configuration files in a single folder, named `.ebextensions`, in the root of your source bundle\.
 Folders starting with a dot can be hidden by file browsers, so make sure that the folder is added when you create your source bundle\.
-See [Create an Application Source Bundle](applications-sourcebundle.md) for instructions\.
+See [Create an application source bundle](applications-sourcebundle.md) for instructions\.
 + **Naming** – Configuration files must have the `.config` file extension\.
 + **Formatting** – Configuration files must conform to YAML or JSON specifications\.